Latest posts

 Iran’s Global Irregular Warfare Apparatus

-The Resistance Hub Introduction Iran prefers the margins over the spotlight.
-Its strategic culture thrives on ambiguity, using proxies, sabotage, cyber operations, and covert action to fulfill regional ambitions without triggering full-scale war or direct attribution.
-From Beirut to Berlin, its global irregular warfare apparatus lets Tehran punch above its weight, shaping outcomes with plausible…
+Iran prefers operating on the margins, not in the spotlight.
+Its strategic culture thrives on ambiguity and deniability.
+Tehran uses proxies, sabotage, cyber tools, and covert action to advance regional ambitions without full-scale war or direct attribution.
+From Beirut to Berlin, Iran’s irregular warfare network lets it punch above its weight.
+The regime shapes outcomes

 Tripoli Erupts: Power Struggles and Civilian Impact in Libya’s Fragmented Capital

-The Resistance Hub Tripoli is once again in the crosshairs of conflict.
-A sudden wave of violence swept through the Libyan capital in early May after the assassination of a high-ranking militia leader, disrupting daily life and plunging neighborhoods into darkness—both figuratively and literally.
-For the city’s residents, power cuts, street battles, and checkpoints are…
+Tripoli is once again in the crosshairs of conflict.
+A sudden wave of violence swept through the Libyan capital in early May after the assassination of a high-ranking militia leader, disrupting daily life and plunging neighborhoods into darkness, both figuratively and literally.
+For the city’s residents, power cuts, street battles, and checkpoints are the symptoms

 Tragedy in Pahalgam: India Responds to Deadliest Civilian Attack in Kashmir Since 2019

-The Resistance Hub On April 22, 2025, a brutal armed assault on tourists in Jammu and Kashmir’s Anantnag district claimed the lives of 26 civilians and left more than a dozen injured.
-The attack, which occurred in the scenic Baisaran Valley near Pahalgam, represents the deadliest mass-casualty incident in the region since the Pulwama bombing…
+On April 22, 2025, a brutal armed assault on tourists in Jammu and Kashmir’s Anantnag district claimed the lives of 26 civilians.
+Additionally, it left more than a dozen injured.
+The attack, which occurred in the scenic Baisaran Valley near Pahalgam, represents the deadliest mass-casualty incident targeting civilians in India since the 2008 Mumbai attacks.

 Irregular, Asymmetric, Hybrid, and Guerrilla Warfare: Sorting the Terms That Shape Modern Conflict

-The Resistance Hub The modern battlefield is complex.
-It’s no longer just tanks and trenches.
-Conflict today blends propaganda with cyber attacks, insurgents with drones, and militias with memes.
-As this battlefield evolves, so too does the language we use to describe it.
-Terms like irregular warfare, asymmetric warfare, hybrid warfare, and guerrilla warfare dominate…
+The modern battlefield is no longer confined to tanks, trenches, and clearly drawn front lines.
+Today’s conflicts merge propaganda with cyber attacks, insurgents with drones, and militias with memes.
+As this environment evolves, so too does the language we use to describe it.
+Irregular Asymmetric Hybrid and Guerrilla Warfare are four of the most commonly

 Revolutionary Spirits Explores the Enduring Legacy of Che Guevara’s Guerrilla Doctrine